Is Your Employment in New Zealand Fair?

 Holidays: Getting Paid When Taking Time Off Work

 You get holiday pay of 8% of your gross earnings at the end of your employment, minus any holiday pay you received during your employment.
-A similar deal is given to those on a fixed-term agreement (working for just the winter season, or picking season, for example) and for irregular and intermittent work, where it may be agreed to add 8% holiday pay to the gross weekly earnings.
+A similar deal is given to those on a fixed-term agreement (seasonal work) and for irregular and intermittent work, where it may be agreed to add 8% holiday pay to the gross weekly earnings.

 You are entitled to the relevant or average daily pay on a public holiday if you would usually be working on that day.
 Some jobs will require you to work on a public holiday, in which case you should be paid at least time-and-a-half (1.5 times your hourly rate) for the time worked that day.